Reference Check vs Background Check:Reference Check vs Background Check

 Outline the contact information you require for each reference.

-Besides contact information, ask for the details of the working relationship.
+Besides contact information, ask for details of the working relationship.
 For example, what was the title of the reference?
 What company was associated with the working relationship?
 What were the dates the reference and candidate worked together?
-This can help you evaluate the reference’s validity up front, as well as corroborate the story between both sources afterward.
+This information can help you evaluate the reference’s validity up front, as well as corroborate the story between both sources afterward.

 One more thing to consider.

 References can be easily falsified, so conduct due diligence on each reference.
 We often see candidates represent someone as a clinical trial manager who isn’t.
 I have even spoken with references who have come clean that they are really a wife or sister.
-You should also know that business email addresses can be spoofed so don’t assume that just because a work email was used that the reference is valid.
+You should also know that business email addresses can be spoofed, so don’t assume that just because a work email was used that the reference is valid.

 Background Checks